Beating payments fraud

 With every card tap, curbside pickup, and in-app checkout, North American consumers are falling in love with the convenience and speed of touch-free payments.

-Of first-time users in the US, 85% say they’d use contactless payments again, according to a recent survey from 451 Research.
-And in Canada, adoption of contactless card and mobile payments just keeps on growing, boasting a 30% increase in volume and value in 2018 alone.
+85% first-time users in the US said they’d use contactless payments again, according to a survey from 451 Research in 2020.
+And in Canada, adoption of contactless card and mobile payments just keeps on growing, boasting a 41% increase in volume and value since the pandemic.

 In our previous blog on contactless payments, we broke down the four main ways merchants can go touch-free.
 In this article, we’ll explore how to make touch-free payments work for your business — including three considerations to keep in mind as you ramp up enablement.

 While it’s tempting to dismiss the surge in contactless payments as a side effect of the pandemic, COVID-19 accelerated a trend already long in the works.
 In fact, 62% of cardholders with a contactless card were already using it for tap-to-pay purchases at the start of 2020.

 There’s no denying that since COVID there has been an opportunity to try out new payment methods and checkouts for consumers.
 In March 2020, one in six people made a contactless purchase for the very first time — and four in five said they’d carry on using it.

 As we digitize, touch-free payments and unified commerce experiences are critical for creating attractive checkout flows while transitioning to a post-COVID era.
 When asked what do they find attractive now, consumers called out the following:

 But just because demand is growing for touch-free payments doesn’t mean any checkout experience will do.
 To avoid dissuading consumers from your business, it’s important to prioritize payments in your strategy.
 Here’s what else to consider before diving in.